 An accent, he has an accent, but not just any accent, a German one.
 So, without a second thought, Rebecca decided to switch to German.

-“Yep, I need a new tire, and you sure are cute.
+“Yep, my tire is flat.
+I ran over a nail, and you sure are cute.
 You probably know that, though.
 The question is, where have you been all my life?”
 Rebecca paused to take a breath.
 He didn’t say anything, so she continued.
-“My dad’s German.
-My grandmother, the old battle-ax that she was, made us learn German almost before we learned English.
+“My dad was German.
+My grandmother, the old battle-ax, made us learn German almost before we learned English.
 You have the sexiest accent.
 Oh, and my name is Rebecca Hartmann.”
 She knew she should have been embarrassed, being so forward, yet somehow, she wasn’t.

 He just stared at her the whole time she was speaking, his eyebrows climbing.